jsumners/jsumners.github.io/cv/resume.md

 :   *Database Developer/Linux Administrator, March 2009 - November 2014*

-    In this position I was a web developer, database developer, and Linux system administor.
+    In this position I was a web developer, database developer, and Linux system administrator.
 Some of my accomplishments in this position include:

     - Developed a replacement SSO connector for Ellucian's Luminis 4 web portal